sazzad1779-dev/Life_Learning/Monitoring_Observability/prometheus.md

 ![Prometheus System Architecture](architechture.png)

 **How it works?**

 Prometheus is a pull based monitoring system over HTTP from a set of system and services (this call taget).

-From the target, Prometheus pulls data by autometically or Manual exporter and store as Time Series DataBase(TSDB).The term time series refers to the recording of changes over time.
+From the target, Prometheus pulls data autometically or Manual exporter and store as Time Series DataBase(TSDB).The term time series refers to the recording of changes over time.

 ### **Core Features**
 Prometheus's main features are: